Close

 Local support

-Due to the site being in a Conservation Area, in a flood zone and including three Grade II listed buildings, this project went through extensive Pre-Application discussions with New Forest District Planning Authority.
+Due to the site being in a Conservation Area, in a flood zone and including three Grade II Listed Buildings, this project went through extensive Pre-Application discussions with New Forest District Planning Authority, who refused to support our proposals.

-The site’s importance, overwhelming support by neighbours and a well-attended presentation by WDA, helped us gain approval of our application at planning committee in 2018.
+The site’s importance, overwhelming support by neighbours and a well-attended presentation by WDA, helped us gain approval of our application at planning committee in 2018 in spite of a recommendation for refusal.

-aerial view of large house with existing building connected by modern extentions
+aerial view of large listen house with modern extension and solar panels on roof

 Reflecting the site’s historic layout

 The design consists mostly of a glazed extension linking the three historic buildings to form one dwelling.
 The new extension was designed to contrast in style and materials to the existing buildings.
-Our landscape concept design was based on historic mapping and old footpaths through the site.
+Our landscape concept design was based on historic mapping and old footpath routes through the site.

 The remaining group of three buildings was once a group of five in the 1890’s.
 This original grouping is reflected within the design of the new extension, through two slightly raised roof elements which signify the original location and size of the historic buildings.